HildoBijl/stepwise/frontend/src/ui/components/figures/README.md

 - *Drawing SVG contents* -- Through the `svgContents` parameter you can add SVG components.
 There is a large variety of [drawing components](./Drawing/components.js) that can be used.
 Think of lines, paths, circles, etcetera.

 - *Drawing HTML contents* -- Through the `htmlContents` parameter you can add HTML components.
 Think of text or even equations to be rendered at a specific point in the figure.
-Usually, this is done through the [PositionedElement](./Drawing/PositionedElement.js) component.
+See the [HtmlComponents](./Drawing/HtmlComponents/) for further information.

 - *Drawing through a Canvas* -- Separate from the above, it is also possible to add a `Canvas` object to the drawing.
 For this, first set the `useCanvas` parameter to `true`.
 (A canvas is not applied by default.)
 Then, from the Drawing ref (use `<Drawing ref={someDrawingRef} ... />`) you can use the `canvas` parameter (like through `someDrawingRef.current.canvas`) and draw in the usual way with a canvas.
 Optionally, it is also possible to get the `2dContext` directly through `someDrawingRef.current.context` and apply it.